Alton8/old-highschool-projects/README.md

 A collection of my old code.org projects from high school.
 Spent a lot of time on these and really enjoyed working on them.
+Mostly used code.org built in functions and datasets.

 To try them out...